sunericd/SPRITE/README.md

 To keep the requirements light, we have only included packages that are necessary for the core functionalities of SPRITE.
 For additional utilities such as gene prediction with Tangram, please install those packages separately (or uncomment those lines in `requirements.txt`).

-To test that the installation is working correctly, you can run `python test.py` in the cloned directory or run through the Quick Start guide examples.
+To test the installation, you run through the Quick Start guide examples below.

 ## Quick Start